matijaaz/OS-Kernel/README.md

 # RISC-V Operating System Kernel

 This repository contains a custom-built, fully functional operating system kernel designed for the RISC-V architecture.
-The project demonstrates a deep understanding of low-level system programming, hardware-software interfaces, and core operating system concepts.

 ## Overview